The Amityville Horror House

 The house was built in 1927.
 It has five bedrooms and is 3,600 square feet in size.

-According to public records, it was last sold for $605,000 in March of 2017.
-This seems to have been at a knockdown price, as one neighboring property sold for $980,000 around the same time.
+Public records show that it was last sold for $605,000 in March 2017.
+This seems to have been at a knockdown price, as a neighboring property sold for $980,000 during the same period.
 Furthermore, it had been listed at $850,000, which means that the owners eventually accepted an offer that was 30% lower than their original asking price.

 The owners in question had previously purchased the house for $950,000 in 2010.